Anna Alexander

-Anna Ellison Butler Alexander (circa 1865 – September 24, 1947) was the first and only African-American consecrated a deaconess in the Episcopal Church.
+Anna Ellison Butler Alexander (c.
+1865 – September 24, 1947) was the first and only African-American consecrated a deaconess in the Episcopal Church.
 She served in the Episcopal Diocese of Georgia during her entire career, and may be remembered in the Calendar of saints on September 24.

 Early life

 Alexander was born shortly after the American Civil War on St. Simon's Island, Georgia to former slave Daphne Alexander and her husband James Alexander (known by his nickname Aleck).
 Her parents had married in 1841 and Anna became their eleventh and last child.
 Her birth date was not recorded, and she later gave various different dates, in part because she feared that she would be forbidden to continue to work in her final years as too old (later diocesan records list it as 1878 and her death certificate lists 1880).

 Her father Aleck was the personal servant and aide of his master, Pierce Mease Butler (1810–1861), who owned several plantations inherited from his grandfather, founding father and U.S. Senator Pierce Butler.
 Aleck Alexander had learned to read and write (despite state laws to the contrary) from Butler's wife, the British actress Fanny Kemble.

 Alexander later wrote that her part-Native American paternal grandmother had received her freedom after nursing Pierce Mease and his brother John Mease, before they assumed their grandfather's surname in order to inherit his plantations.

 Her maternal grandmother was from Madagascar, and her mother was the result of a rape by a white overseer.
 Fanny Kemble became estranged from her husband after witnessing such activities at his plantations, particularly by that overseer.
 Kemble wrote the anti-slavery Journal of a Residence on a Georgian Plantation in 1838-1839, published in 1863 and which helped influence British public opinion against the Confederate cause.

 The Alexander family soon moved to Pennick, Georgia to take advantage of land south of the Altamaha River previously held by poor whites who had moved further south to Florida to obtain land under the Southern Homestead Act of 1866.
 Her father became a carpenter-builder and a community leader.
 In addition to building his own family's houses, and helping others learn that trade, Aleck Alexander helped build a school for the community and used his own land as an experimental farm.